Donnie Eichar

 Donnie Eichar is an American film producer, director and author.
-As an author he is best known for his The New York Times best-selling book, Dead Mountain: The Untold True Story of the Dyatlov Pass Incident in 2013.
-He is known for producing the TV series Killing Fields in 2016, the documentary film Soaked in Bleach in 2015, and producing the TV series The Buried Life in 2010.
-He is represented by William Morris Endeavor.
+He wrote the book Dead Mountain: The Untold True Story of the Dyatlov Pass Incident in 2013.
+He is also known for producing the TV series Killing Fields, the documentary film Soaked in Bleach, and the TV series The Buried Life.

 Early life

-Eichar grew up in Indian Rocks Beach, Florida before moving to Hollywood to pursue a career in the film industry.
+Eichar grew up in Indian Rocks Beach, Florida, before moving to Hollywood to pursue a career in the film industry.

 Film career

+Eichar starred in the first vampire movie The brotherhood.

-Eichar began his directorial career shooting documentary films with his first being the 2003 documentary, Blind Faith, which premiered at the Seattle International Film Festival.
-He remained focused on this subject with his second documentary in 2006, Seeing With Sound, which won a silver at The Telly Awards in 2007.
+His directorial career began with shooting documentary films.
+His first being the 2003 documentary, Blind Faith, which premiered at the Seattle International Film Festival.
+He released his second documentary in 2006, Seeing With Sound, which won a silver award at The Telly Awards in 2007.
 In 2008, he wrote and directed a third documentary on blindness, which was titled Victory Over Darkness.
 It premiered at the Heartland film festival.

 In 2006, Eichar was a director, writer, and producer for The Dangerous Sports Club, The Bug Wrangler, Dan Eldon Lives and Queen of Scream.
-All four films aired on Current TV, an American TV network owned by Al Gore, Joel Hyatt and Ronald Burkle.
+All four films aired on Current TV.

-In 2010, Eichar began working for MTV as a producer for the documentary series, The Buried Life.
+In 2010, Eichar began working for MTV as a producer for the documentary series The Buried Life.
 The show received two nominations for VH1's Do Something Awards.
 Eichar served as a producer on the show for two seasons.

-In late 2013, Eichar completed the non-fiction book Dead Mountain: The Untold True Story of the Dyatlov Pass Incident.
-Eichar came across the story of the Dyatlov Pass incident while carrying out research for an unrelated project.
-Eichar initially had plans to make a documentary but after traveling to Yekaterinburg for research he decided to author a book instead.
-After securing a book deal with Chronicle Books, Eichar made a second trip to the location of the incident in the Russian Ural Mountains, uncovering new evidence.
-The book is a reversed engineered investigation of the un-witnessed tragedy.